 - Leaves can have small patches of discoloration caused due to lack of potassium.

-- Chlorosis is the plant due to lack of chlorophyll.
+- Chlorosis is due to the lack of chlorophyll.

 However, too much fertilizer can distress that plant, and it will soon show signs of brown spots on the leaves, yellowing leaves, and leaves will start curling naturally.